Trolleybuses in Greater Boston: History

 These four Harvard-based trackless trolley routes remained long after the rest of the bus system had converted to diesel and existed, in part, because of a desire to limit the number of diesel buses in the Harvard bus tunnel.
 Inside the portals, the tunnel splits into two one-way tunnels, upper and lower.
 The tunnel for eastbound-northbound vehicles is placed on top of the tunnel for southbound-westbound vehicles.
 The tunnels first opened for streetcars in 1912, and trolleybuses began using them in 1938.
 Streetcar service using the tunnel was abandoned in 1958.
 In a six-year project lasting from 1979 to 1985 (coinciding with the reconstruction of Harvard station during the Northwest Extension of the MBTA Red Line), the tunnel was closed for an extensive rebuilding, which included new platforms and a new northern portal ramp.
 (The preservation of these lines has also been attributed to the environmentalist movement of the 1970s.)

 In January 2005 most route 77A (Harvard–North Cambridge) service was eliminated; the only remaining trips were pull-ins and pull-outs to take 71 and 73 buses to or from the carhouse.
 In March 2013, route 72 trackless trolleys were replaced with diesel buses to permit roadwork on Huron Avenue and reconstruction of the Conductor's Building in Bennett Alley.
 It was planned that route 72 would return to electric operation when construction was complete, but service was reduced to peak-only in December 2019 (in conjunction with improvements to routes 74 and 75 which also run on Concord Avenue), and all route 72 service was suspended indefinitely in December 2020.

 In 2021 the MBTA announced plans to renovate the North Cambridge Carhouse facility by 2023 to accommodate battery electric buses, eliminating trolleybus operations on all Harvard-based routes.
 This included shifting the North Cambridge routes to another, unelectrified garage in 2022 to permit rebuilding of North Cambridge to begin unimpeded by active operations.
-Accordingly, trackless trolley service on routes 71 and 73 was replaced with diesel buses (and route 77A eliminated entirely) on March 13, 2022.
+Trolleybus service on the last two surviving routes, 71 and 73, ended on March 12, 2022.
+Multiple utility and road-rebuilding projects beginning in early 2022 led MBTA to decide to substitute diesel hybrid buses for trolleybuses at that time.